Find Duplicate Songs by Title, Artist, Album, and Genre

 1. Add relevant folders.

-2. Set criteria and similarity thresholds.
+2. Set criteria and similarity thresholds, including Genre matching if needed.

 3. Scan using audio analysis.